 Geneva was recently trained as a facilitator for the Circle of Security Parenting Series and with great success co facilitatied this 8 week program with Sarah Conley in the winter of 2019.

-Kandice was hired in 2018 and brings with her over a decade of child care experience.
-Children are naturally drawn to her friendly and jovial personality.
+Kandice was hired in 2018 and brings over a decade of child care experience.
+Children are naturally drawn to Kandice's friendly and jovial personality.
 Kandice sees the world through a child's eyes and shows delight with each child as they explore the world around them.
-She provides many fresh ideas and perspectives to Dragonfly and enhances children's learning experiences in fun ways.
+By providing many fresh ideas and perspectives to Dragonfly, Kandice enhances children's learning experiences in fun ways.

 Kandice will be co facilitating the Family Forest Program with Geneva Jacobs.
 In this program they will connect with families and nature through exploratiory play at different locations on Pender Island.